rbogle/backstage-on-aws/README.md

 It defaults to looking in `./backstage`.

 ### Integrate
 If you want to couple this with your custom backstage application you can create or move the backstage code here.

 Either copy or build a backstage app with postgres using `npx @backstage\create-app` into a `./backstage` sub directory in this repo.
 See this [guide]() at Backstage.io.

 If you do this and then want to commit changes to your backstage app along with this infrastructure code you will need to remove the `backstage` line from gitignore.

 ### Link
-Alternatively, you can keep these separate and create a symlink from `backstage` to a external directory containing the backstage app code.
+Alternatively, you can keep these separate and create a symlink from `./backstage` to a external directory containing the backstage app code.
 ```
 # ln -s backstage ../my-backstage-app-path
 ```